 2. Connector Blocks and Cabling.
 Use connector blocks consisting of outdoor-rated material with male and female matched body parts that mate together to make an electrical connection between the cable and the camera housing when the camera is fully raised and locked.

 Ensure the connector block bodies hold the individual contacts together without separating or losing contact during normal operations.
 Furnish guide pins, guide bushings, or both to prevent mis-connections and provide accurate mating without relying on the contact pins to provide alignment.
-Use connector blocks and cabling that support at least 3-wire power and at least 3 Ethernet communications cables (minimum CAT6 1000 base T tested and certified)..
+Use connector blocks and cabling that support at least 3-wire power and at least 3 Ethernet communications cables (minimum CAT6 1000 base T tested and certified).
 Ensure at least 3 contacts supporting at least 18 AWG power wiring (power wiring to top of pole shall be at least 14 AWG), and 24 contacts for supporting at least three separate CAT6 Ethernet connections (8 contacts for each Ethernet connection).
 Use pins sized to support at least 24 AWG wire for typical CAT6 cabling standards.
 All cabling shall be continuous from the top lowering unit connector block at the top of the pole to the ITS Cabinet on the ground; no splicing or connections are permitted in between.
 Cabling shall also be continuous from the bottom lowering unit connector block to the lowering unit junction box and 3 feet of cable slack shall be provided within the junction box.
 Ensure each Ethernet cable end is crimped with an industry standard 8-point crimp tool to an RJ45 connector.
 Each individual cable shall be a minimum of 130 feet in length and the individual cables shall be ran alongside each other and taped or secured together every 10 feet at a minimum.

 3. Contacts.
 Furnish contacts with metal, electrically conductive connections in the male and female connectors.
 Use heavy duty, gold plated or copper material contacts.
 Ensure the female socket is sized to match the male contacts.
 Ensure the connector provides a rain and weather-tight seal when male and female components are fully connected.